 I sincerely believe that God blesses our efforts to honor Him, and won’t leave us with work hanging over our heads.
 It was difficult to believe that at first.
 But week after week of experiencing God provide helped to settle my mind and heart that the work would be completed.

-On my first attempt at a sabbath, I probably got up from my chair 30 times to start a task…then sat back down as I remembered I was observing a sabbath.
+On my first attempt at a day of rest, I probably got up from my chair 30 times to start a task…then sat back down as I remembered I was observing the sabbath.

 And I’ve gotta tell you…giving myself the permission, the command even, to rest and focus on my faith and family for 24 hours?
 It felt like an overwhelming breath of fresh air.